COVID-19: travel health notice for all travellers

 Zagreb - Embassy of Canada

-For emergency consular assistance, call the Embassy of Canada in Zagreb and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Croatia, in Zagreb, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: